Professor Nikki Agee came to—and remains passionate about—the study of rhetoric and writing studies because of an awakening.

 She also brings to her classrooms unique experiences across disciplines and workplaces.
 During her graduate studies at the University of Texas, El Paso, she broadened her professional skills and abilities by serving as a research associate in UTEP’s Department of Metallurgical, Materials & Biomedical Engineering, revised and edited documents for the graduate school, and worked as a technical writer and editor for the Department of Civil Engineering and Center for Research in Engineering and Technology Education.

-But students might be surprised to know that Dr. Agee enlisted in the U.S. Army—and now serves in the U.S. Army Reserve.
+But students might be surprised to know that Dr. Agee enlisted in the U.S. Army.
 As a public affairs specialist stationed at Fort Bliss in Texas, she served as a soldier advocate, media liaison, photographer, reporter, and editor for various units, including the 507th Maintenance Company and the 5035th Garrison Support Unit.

 For Dr. Agee, her ROTC classes during her days as an undergraduate Honors student in English and American Literature at the University of Texas, Austin, were life-changing.
 Her ROTC class was small, she remembers, and her sergeant’s personality and leadership fostered a collaborative team environment, something she had never experienced before.